-Why read this? : This week’s article looks at the business value of writing.
-First, we look at freelance copywriting fees to get an idea of cost.
-Then, we apply these costs back to the value of what that writing can do for your business.
-Read this to learn how you can work out the value of writing for your business.
+Why read this? : We look at the business value of writing.
+We start with freelance copywriting fees to get an idea of cost.
+Then, we explore the value this writing adds to your business.
+Read this to learn how to calculate the cost and value of writing for your business.

-That means we’ve added new and updated existing guides and articles about writing to our site.
+In fact, we’ve been adding new, and updating existing guides and articles about writing to our site.

 But one theme which kept coming out of all this new content was the ‘value’ of writing.